Parhamdada/Parhamdada/README.md

+# Parhamdada
 ## Hi there 👋

+I'm Parham, working on IC design with a passion for coding.

 <!--
 **Parhamdada/Parhamdada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.